dcramer/panelkit/README.md

 ### CameraTile

 A still capture of a camera, refreshed every few seconds.
-A single tap goes into a full screen video (progressive from gif -> video as loadable), and gives access to other defined cameras.
+A single tap goes into a full screen video, which will progressively load a streaming gif and video feed when possible.
+It also gives quick access to any other defined camera entities.

 `type`